mesosphere-backup/software-architecture/README.md

 ```

 1. Next let's add a snippet to the Jenkinsfile that makes use of the [Marathon plugin](https://github.com/jenkinsci/marathon-plugin) to kick off a new deployment as a step in our pipeline.
 Add this after the last stage in your Jenkinsfile but before the very last closing brace.
-In this blob, replace `appId` with a unique application ID and `mesosphere/architecture` with your own Docker Hub repository name:
+In this blob, replace `appid` with a unique application ID and `mesosphere/architecture` with your own Docker Hub repository name:

 ```
     // Deploy